-It takes about 3 weeks to get your color or black & white 110 film developed at Walmart.
+It takes about 3 weeks or more to get your color or black & white 110 film developed at Walmart.

-Since Walmart doesn’t return your negatives and the scans are not high-quality, check out this guide of where to get 110 film developed inexpensively.
+Since Walmart doesn’t return your negatives and the scans are not high-quality, check out this guide of where to get 110 film developed compared.

 How Do You Get Film Developed at Walmart?